mattermost/docs/source/overview/faq.rst

 If you're looking to customize the look and feel of Mattermost, see `documentation on customization <https://github.com/mattermost/docs/issues/1006>`_.
 For advanced customization, the user experience of the system is available in different repositories for web, mobile apps and desktop apps, and custom experiences can be developed and integrated with either Mattermost Team Edition or Mattermost Enterprise Edition via the system APIs and drivers.

-If instead of using Mattermost Team Edition or Mattermost Enterprise Edition, you choose to compile your own version of the system using the open source code from ``/mattermost-server``, there are a number of factors to consider:
+If, instead of using Mattermost Team Edition or Mattermost Enterprise Edition, you choose to compile your own version of the system using the open source code from ``/mattermost-server``, there are a number of factors to consider:

 Security